GIST-DSLab/ARC_Prompt/Logical_Coherence/README.md

 In Comparison Across Prompting Techniques about Semantic Coherence, CoT method outperform other prompting techniques.
 So we conducted experiments with CoT.

-Firstly, we tested the CoT arc solver on the ARC training tasks to identify tasks that were solved at least once.
-These tasks were used to evaluate the inferential coherence of the LLMs
+We tested the CoT arc solver on the ARC training tasks to identify tasks that were solved at least once.
+These tasks were used to evaluate the inferential coherence of the LLMs.

 ## Results